Is Baby Tossing in the Air Scientifically Safe? A Look at the Pros and Cons

 If the force during baby tossing is not gentle and controlled, it can lead to unintended and potentially unsafe outcomes.

-Pediatricians and child development experts began raising several questions starting in the 1970s.
+Pediatricians and child development experts began raising several questions regarding this starting in the 1970s.

 In the early 1970s, English neurosurgeon A. Norman Guthkelch and American radiologist John Caffey each published articles positing that violent, abusive shaking of infants could produce subdural hematoma (bleeding beneath the dura layer in the brain).